graphprotocol/contracts/packages/issuance/docs/testing/reo/IndexerTestGuide.md

 ### Mock REO Option

-A `MockRewardsEligibilityOracle` is deployed at `0x5FB23365F8cf643D5f1459E9793EfF7254522400`.
+A `RewardsEligibilityOracleMock` is deployed at `0x5FB23365F8cf643D5f1459E9793EfF7254522400`.
 When RewardsManager is pointed at the mock (by the coordinator), you can directly toggle your eligibility without oracle roles, renewal periods, or timeout logic:

 ```bash
 # Check your eligibility